 I kept the sausage whole instead of chopping them up, so you can decide how much sausage you want to eat and can keep a better eye on portion size.

+What is bacon salt?
 The Bacon Salt that Kristi recommends?
 Awesome stuff!
 I love how it added bacon flavor – and no calories and saturated fat – to my slow cooker hoppin’ john recipe.
 Enjoy!

 Health up your hoppin' john